SVCE-ACM/A-December-of-Algorithms/README.md

   - Just think of it, we need to move the largest disk to right tower, first.
 For that, we need to move all but this disk to middle tower.
 Hence we are solving the very same problem [twice] with one less disk.
   - To move N disks from left to right:
     - a. [recursively] move N-1 disks from left to middle
-    - b. move largest disk from left to right
+    - b. move the largest disk from left to right
     - c. [recursively] move N-1 disks from middle to right
 - **Sample Run**
     ```bash
-    > hanoi(3)
+    > Hanoi(3)
       left => right
       left => middle
       right => middle